Coupled-channel treatment of $^7\mathrm{Li}(n,\gamma)^8\mathrm{Li}$ in effective field theory: Introduction

 The paper is organized as follows.
 In Sec.~\ref{sec:interaction} we present the framework of halo EFT for two scenarios: without~\cite{Rupak:2011nk,Fernando:2011ts} and with the $^7\mathrm{Li}^\star$ excited core as an explicit degree of freedom, the latter with the pertinent channels that couple.
-There we highlight the differences between our and Zhang {\em et al.}'s formulations for the $^7\mathrm{Li}^\star$ excited core in EFT.
-Section~\ref{sec:Capture} contains the relevant formulas for the ${}^7{\rm Li}(n,\gamma)^8{\rm Li}$ capture reaction in both theories with and without $^7\mathrm{Li}^\star$.
+Section~\ref{sec:Capture} contains the relevant formulas for the ${}^7{\rm Li}(n,\gamma)^8{\rm Li}$ capture in both theories with and without $^7\mathrm{Li}^\star$.
+We also highlight the differences between our and Zhang {\em et al.}'s formulations for the $^7\mathrm{Li}^\star$ excited core in EFT.
 A survey of possible families of EFT parameters compatible with given observables is discussed in Sec.~\ref{sec:Survey}, followed by the proposed power-counting in Sec.~\ref{sec:powercounting}.
 Numerical results and analyses are presented in Sec.~\ref{sec:Results} with concluding remarks in Sec.~\ref{sec:Conclusions}.